eigenfoo/old-eigenfoo.github.io/_posts/2019-04-07-bayesian-bandits-2.md

 In the previous blog post, we concerned ourselves with stationary bandits: in other words, we assumed that the rewards distribution for each arm did not change over time.
+In the real world though, rewards distributions need not be

-In the real world though, rewards distributions need not be stationary: customer preferences change, trading algorithms deteriorate, news articles rise and fall in relevance.
+stationary: customer preferences change, trading algorithms deteriorate, news articles rise and fall in relevance.

-Nonstationarity could mean either of two things for our model:
+Nonstationarity could mean one of two things for our model:

-1. either we are lucky enough to know that rewards are identically distributed throughout all time (e.g. the rewards are always normally distributed, or binomially distributed), and that it is merely the parameters of these distributions that are liable to change,
+1. either we are lucky enough to know that rewards are identically distributed throughout all time (e.g. the rewards are always normally distributed, or always binomially distributed), and that it is merely the parameters of these distributions that are liable to change,
-2. or we are particularly unlucky and the rewards distributions are arbitrary and changing.
+2. or we aren't so unlucky and the rewards distributions are arbitrary and changing.

-### Decaying posteriors
+### Decaying evidence and posteriors

-Thankfully, there is a nice solution to deal with
+There is a nice trick to deal with both forms of nonstationarity.

 But first, some notation.
 Suppose we have a model with parameters $$\theta$$.
 We place a prior $$\color{purple}{\pi_0(\theta)}$$ on it, and at $$t$$'th time